Louisiana Revised Statute 14:98 states the law of DWI. Driving While Intoxicated is defined as operating a vehicle —

 The following are the penalties for the criminal charge of DWI.
 Click here for information on driver’s license suspension.
-The following is not intended to be a legal education in every aspect of the DWI law regarding penalties.
+This is not intended to be a legal education in every aspect of the DWI law regarding penalties.
 It is intended to give you enough information to see what you are facing.

 First Offense DWI (Misdemeanor)

 A first-offense DWI charge is considered a misdemeanor with the following penalties: